ElimsV/WWGH/final_code/README.md

 - `utils.py` contains some help function which is more general
 - `visualize.py` contains functions to draw images and visualize region proposals.
 - `pycocotools` we use this tools to load mask.
+- `evaluation_city.py` we use this to evaluate the AP to test our model

 ## Loading Dataset
 To generate a all-in-one annotation file, we use `generate_annotations.py`.